tdunn891/trackit-issue-tracker/README.md

 ##### Information Architecture

-- A multipage archecture was used to break up the large amount of information presented in the site.
-For example, the Add Ticket and Edit Ticket pages require many fields and so require separate pages.
+- A multipage architecture was used to break up the large amount of information presented in the site.
+For example, the Add Ticket, Edit Ticket and Checkout pages require many fields and so require separate pages.
-- Pagination is employed in tickets table to reduce cognitive overload.
+- Pagination is employed in the tickets table to reduce cognitive overload.
 User can select how many tickets to display per page via dropdown.

 #### Skeleton